-An incubator is a piece of vital laboratory equipment necessary for the cultivation of microorganisms under artificial conditions.
+An incubator is a piece of vital laboratory equipment necessary for cultivating microorganisms under artificial conditions.

-An incubator can be used for the cultivation of both unicellular and multicellular organisms.
+An incubator can be used to cultivate both unicellular and multicellular organisms.

 Components/Parts of Incubator